morganmdg/IRM-3004-LittleReads/README.md

-**IRM 3004 - Project Management Team 6 - LittleReads Inc.**
+# IRM 3004 - Project Management Team 6 - LittleReads Inc.

 **Description of Application**

-LittleReads is an online platform catering to children aged 8 to 12, offering a curated space for discovering and reviewing books.
-It's designed to infuse excitement into reading by delivering personalized book recommendations tailored to each child's age and interests.
-Parents, teachers, and librarians are encouraged to join the platform to foster a collaborative reading environment.
-Key success metrics include user sign-ups, shared reviews, user engagement, and ad-generated revenue.
+LittleReads is an online platform for kids aged 8 to 12, designed to help them discover and review books.
+It aims to make reading fun and engaging by providing personalized book recommendations based on age and interests.
+Parents, teachers, and librarians can also join to encourage reading together.
+Success metrics include the number of sign-ups, reviews shared, user interactions, and revenue from ads.

 **Screenshots:**